jhuang678/MLScratchPad/README.md

 print("RMSE:", rmse)
 print("R²:", r2)
 ```

+(Since this model represents a single tree rather than a forest, it's common to observe lower performance compared to more complex models.)

 ### LinRegLearner
 The Linear Regression Learner (`LinRegLearner.py`) is designed for foundational linear regression analysis.
 Here's how to use it: